Lease Lines vs. MPLS: Which is Best for Optimum Network Connectivity?

 Multi-Protocol Label Switching (MLPS)

-MPLS is an acronym for Multi-Protocol Label Switching, which is a technology used to speed up the flow of traffic on a network so that it becomes easier to manage.
-To achieve this kind of traffic management, a specific path is set up for a particular sequence of packets with a label in each packet for identification purposes.
+MPLS or Multi-Protocol Label Switching is a mechanism in a high performance telecommunications network that directs data from one network node to the next based on short path labels avoiding complex lookups in a routing table.
+It is used to speed up the flow of traffic on a network so that it becomes easier to manage.
+To achieve this kind of traffic management, a specific path is set up for a particular sequence of packets with labels for identification purposes.
 The overall result is that the time the router would have taken to look for the next node’s address is saved (the node is where the packet is forwarded to).
 The MPLS technology works with multiple network protocols including frame relay, Synchronous Transport Mode (ATM) and Internet Protocol.

 Two Live Scenarios on Usage